Entropy production in longitudinally expanding Yang-Mills field with use of Husimi function$-$semiclassical approximation: Husimi-Wehrl Entropy of scalar field in non-expanding geometry

 To compare with the thermal HW entropy shown in Eq.~\refeq{Eq:cleq}, we consider the classical Gibbs ensemble of the free field,

 which gives thermal expectation values of observables in the classical limit at $\lambda=0$.
 Then, we get the Husimi function,

 and the HW entropy,

 Assuming that the system is in the thermal equilibrium after the HW entropy stops to increase, we extract the temperature of the system through the equipartition relation $\average{\pi(x)^2}=T$ that holds in thermal equilibrium in the classical limit.
 By substituting the numerically extracted temperature $T=20$ into Eq.~\refeq{Eq:HWfree}, we obtain $\shw^{\rm cl.eq.}|_{\lambda=0}$ at the same temperature as our simulation, $\shw^{\rm cl.eq.}\Big|_{\lambda=0,T=20} \sim 3.2$.
 This theoretical estimate and our numerical estimation $\shw^{\rm cl.eq.}\Big|_{\lambda=1,T=20}\sim 3.1$ in Eq.~\refeq{Eq:cleq} agree well with each other, and it indicates that our simulation parameter at $\lambda = 1$ describes the relaxation to thermal equilibrium in the weak coupling region of the theory.
+Note that since the HW entropy shown in Eq.~\refeq{Eq:HWfree} is based on the classical thermal equilibrium distribution, its entropy density has the UV divergence in the continuum limit.
+To circumvent this problem, it is useful to use a framework that can perturbatively take account of higher-order quantum effects, including quantum statistical properties, such as the kinetic theory~\cite{AMYkinetic} and the two-particle irreducible (2PI) effective action approach~\cite{Berges:2004yj,Aarts:2001yn,Hatta-Nishiyama}.
+Aside from these descriptions, several improved classical field methods have been proposed to manage the UV divergence: introducing counter terms~\cite{Aarts}, integrating high-momentum modes assumed to be a heat bath~\cite{Bodeker:1995pp,Greiner:1996dx}, taking account of the explicit coupling of fields and particles~\cite{kineticfield}, and considering a classical field theory with quantum statistical nature~\cite{replica}.